Putting the scheme design into law

 Prohibit marketing or sale of drinks in scheme containers to consumers, if the producer is not registered with SEPA.
 Producers are: either the brand owner (for products branded in the UK) or the importer (for products branded outside the UK).

 Require that a 20p deposit is charged each time one of those single-use drinks containers is sold in Scotland.
 The seller must also make clear the packaging can be returned in exchange for getting the deposit back.
-These obligations do not apply to products sold in export (duty-free) shops, on hospitality premises that sell drinks exclusively for on-site consumption, or for sale to a consumer outside Scotland.
+These obligations do not apply to products sold in export (duty-free) shops or to hospitality premises that sell drinks exclusively for on-site consumption.
+They also do not apply to sales to consumers outside Scotland.

 Require producers to collect the annual target percentage of scheme packaging they place on the market by collecting their own scheme packaging from retailers and return points and accepting it back from wholesalers.
 Producers will reimburse deposits for any packaging returned or collected.

 Allow producers to appoint a scheme administrator to meet the above obligations on their behalf.
 Anyone seeking to act as a scheme administrator must be approved by Scottish Ministers.

 Require retailers to operate a return point where sales of scheme products are made.
 This involves accepting (subject to certain exceptions) packaging returned by consumers, giving back deposits for the packaging and storing the packaging for collection by/on behalf of producers.

 Establish the criteria for exemptions and voluntary return points.
 Scottish Ministers may exempt a retailer from acting as a return point and may approve any other person who wishes to act as a return point, if certain criteria are met.